 One promoter of baobab products claims it has 10 times the fiber of apples, six times the vitamin C of oranges, two times the antioxidants of acai berries, two times the calcium of milk, four times the potassium of bananas, and five times the magnesium of avocados.

-Researchers have suggested that, while baobab food products contain valuable nutrients, more information is needed about their bioavailability and digestibility.
+Researchers have suggested that, while baobab food products contain valuable nutrients,

 In the regions where it grows, baobab is a staple food.
 In central Africa, the leaves are harvested and dried.
 They can be used in a similar way to spinach, or used as the basis of a sauce for adding to gruels, rice, and porridge.